Why should you choose an orthodontic specialist?

 What long term options do you have for retainers?

 When your treatment is complete, ask us about a Presurv retainer.
-Presurv retainers are custom-made after getting scanned with our Itero Element Scanner.
+Presurv retainers are cost-effective, custom-made retainers made at our lab after getting scanned with our Itero Element scanner.
+The lab-fabricated Prezurv system provides multiple sets of retainers to assure teeth stay in their optimal position.
 Once your scan has been made, you can order future retainers by calling our office (as long as your current one is fitting properly).

 What happens if I lose my retainer after orthodontic treatment?